LLM Providers¶

 }

-BaseLLMProvider wraps doComplete() in the retry loop automatically — you implement the API call, the framework handles retrying it.
+BaseLLMProvider wraps doComplete() in the retry loop and exposes getModels() from your models array automatically — you implement the API call and catalog, the framework handles the rest.

 BaseLLMProviderOptions¶